esayyari/Fragments/README.md

 #### FastTree

-For nucleotide alignment we use this command:
+For nucleotide alignment, we use this command:

 ```
 fasttree -gtr -gamma -nt <input_phylip> > fasttree.tre.best 2> ft.log.best
 ```

-and for protein alignment we use the default substitution model (JTT+CAT):
+and for protein alignment, we use the default substitution model (JTT+CAT):

 ```
 fasttree <input_phylip> > fasttree.tre.best 2> ft.log.best